hvmerode/junit-pipeline/README.md

 public void mockStep(String stepValue, String inlineScript)
 ```
 <i>
 The original step is replaced by a mock step.
-This is a step of type script.
+This is a step of the type 'script'.
 The argument 'inlineScript' is added to the mock.
-Depending on the job pool this can be a Powershell script (Windows) or a bash script (Linux)
+Depending on the job pool this can be a Powershell script (Windows) or a bash script (Linux).
 </i>
 <br>
 <br>